 Libyan desert glass.
 Meteorite impact.
 Translucent

-Ancient Egyptians already knew about these rocks, and they picked them up and used them to make tools and jewelry for the Pharaohs, for example, for the famous Tutankhamun’s pendant with Wadjet.
+Ancient Egyptians already knew about these rocks.
+They picked them up and used them to make tools and jewelry for the Pharaohs, for example, for the scarab of the famous Tutankhamun’s pendant with Wadjet.

 Certificate of authenticity included.
 IMCA 5591.

 Shipping is combined in all my listings – if you win multiple items, only one shipping cost is paid.

 Do not miss this opportunity!